-AaBbCc + AaBbc + AabCc + aBbCc + Aabc + aBbc + abcc + ab
+$$AaBbCc + AaBbc + AabCc + aBbCc + Aabc + aBbc + abCc + abc$$

-Since the form abc occurs once in the series of eight components, it is consequently little likely that it would be missing among the experimental plants, even were these raised in a smaller number, and the transformation would be perfected already by a second fertilisation.
-If by chance it did not appear, then the fertilisation must be repeated with one of those forms nearest akin, Aabc, aBbc, abCc.
+Since the form abc occurs once in the series of eight terms, it is consequently little likely that it would be missing among the experimental plants, even were these raised in a smaller number, and the transformation would be perfected already by a second fertilization.
+If by chance it did not appear, then the fertilization must be repeated with one of those forms nearest akin, Aabc, aBbc, abCc.
 It is perceived that such an experiment must extend the farther the smaller the number of experimental plants and the larger the number of differentiating characters in the two original species; and that, furthermore, in the same species there can easily occur a delay of one or even of two generations such as Gärtner observed.
-The transformation of widely divergent species could generally only be completed in five or six years of experiment, since the number of different egg cells which are formed in the hybrid increases in square ratio with the number of differentiating characters.
+The transformation of widely divergent species could generally only be completed in five or six years of experiment, since the number of different egg cells which are formed in the hybrid increases as the powers of two with the number of differentiating characters.

-Gärtner found by repeated experiments that the respective period of transformation varies in many species, so that frequently a species A can be transformed into a species B a generation sooner than can species B into species A. He deduces therefrom that Kölreuter's opinion can hardly be maintained that "the two natures in hybrids are perfectly in equilibrium."
-It appears, however, that Kölreuter does not merit this criticism, but that Gärtner rather has overlooked a material point, to which he himself elsewhere draws attention, viz. that "it depends which individual is chosen for further transformation."
-Experiments which in this connection were carried out with two species of Pisum demonstrated that as regards the choice of the fittest individuals for the purpose of further fertilisation it may make a great difference which of two species is transformed into the other.
-The two experimental plants differed in five characters, while at the same time those of species Awere all dominant and those of species B all recessive.
-For mutual transformation A was fertilised with pollen of B, and B with pollen of A, and this was repeated with both hybrids the following year.
-With the first experiment $\frac{B}{A}$ there were eighty-seven plants available in the third year of experiment for the selections of individuals for further crossing, and these were of the possible thirty-two forms; with the second experiment $\frac{A}{B}$ seventy-three plants resulted, which agreed throughout perfectly in habit with the pollen parent; in their internal composition, however, they must have been just as varied as the forms of the other experiment.
-A definite selection was consequently only possible with the first experiment; with the second some plants selected at random had to be excluded.
-Of the latter only a portion of the flowers were crossed with the A pollen, the others were left to fertilise themselves.
-Among each five plants which were selected in both experiments for fertilisation there agreed, as the following year's culture showed, with the pollen parent:----
+Gärtner found by repeated experiments that the respective period of transformation varies in many species, so that frequently a species A can be transformed into a species B a generation sooner than can species B into species A. He deduces therefrom that Kölreuter's opinion can hardly be maintained that "the two natures in hybrids are perfectly in equilibrium".
+Experiments which in this connection were carried out with two species of Pisum demonstrated that as regards the choice of the fittest individuals for the purpose of further fertilization it may make a great difference which of two species is transformed into the other.
+The two experimental plants differed in five characters, while at the same time those of species A were all dominant and those of species B all recessive.
+For mutual transformation A was fertilized with pollen of B, and B with pollen of A, and this was repeated with both hybrids the following year.
+With the first experiment, B/A, there were 87 plants available in the third year of experiment for selection of the individuals for further crossing, and these were of the possible 32 forms; with the second experiment, A/B, 73 plants resulted, which agreed throughout perfectly in habit with the pollen parent; in their internal composition, however, they must have been just as varied as the forms in the other experiment.
+A definite selection was consequently only possible with the first experiment; with the second the selection had to be made at random, merely.
+Of the latter only a portion of the flowers were crossed with the A pollen, the others were left to fertilize themselves.
+Among each five plants which were selected in both experiments for fertilization there agreed, as the following year's culture showed, with the pollen parent:

-1st Experiment.
-2nd Experiment.
+1st Experiment 2nd Experiment

-2 plants $\mathbf{in}$ all characters
+2 plants in all characters

-3, ,, 4 ,
+3 plants " 4 "

-2 plants ,, 3 >>
+2 plants " 3 "

-2 " "" 2 "
+2 plants " 2 "

-1 plant ,, 1 character
+1 plant " 1 character

-In the first experiment, therefore, the transformation was completed; in the second, which was not continued further, two more fertilisations would probably have been required.
+In the first experiment, therefore, the transformation was completed; in the second, which was not continued further, two more fertilizations would probably have been required.